 Key to excellent teaching and learning is an excellent learning environment with high quality resources.
 We have a custom built Sixth Form block providing students with a purposeful environment in which to relax and study.
-It houses a large study dedicated café and the offices of the sixth form team.
+It houses a large study area, 60 desktop computers, a dedicated café and the offices of the sixth form team.